Teichlab/mapcloud/README.md

 	-	`outs/countMatrixNames.txt` tags the cells by the `sample_supplier_name` metadata
 	-	`outs/countMatrix.txt` tags the cells by the CRAM file name
 	-	`outs/uniqueMappedPercent.txt` captures the unique STAR mapping percentage
-* Optionally runs the genotyping pipeline, creating a `.vcf` file named after the RUN_LANE combination in `outs`; only works with a GRCh37 reference
+* Optionally runs the genotyping pipeline, creating `snpCalls.vcf` and `snpCallsNames.vcf` file in `outs`; only works with a GRCh37 reference
 * Local output stores the `outs` folder and drops the STAR alignments, complete HTSeq output and iRODS metadata dump

 ### Spatial transcriptomics pipeline